Skip to content

 Geographic and Industry Targeting

-Focus your search efforts on specific locations and industries.
+Focus your search on specific locations and industries.
 A fitness studio owner might target "HR managers" within a 5-mile radius to promote corporate wellness programmes.

 Leveraging LinkedIn's Advanced Search Features